 (Note ~ these specs are frequency dependent.)

-TwoFati saw heavy use at the 2018 Swannanoa Gathering on multiple stages:
+TwoFati saw much use at the 2018 and 2019 Swannanoa Gatherings on multiple stages:

-And is currently working festivals and local gigs.
+And is currently (because of Covid19 not)working festivals and local gigs.

 And the support of the remarkable Laura Lengnick:

 An Open Source Hardware Patent covers the overall TwoFati design and